Tristan-A-Fry/Azure-Image-Analysis-Project/README.md

 This project was something fun to do, and to help me learn how to connect a front end to a back end while using an api to provide some additional functionality.
 This project was also to help me get a brief overview of ASP.NET Core and the functionality it has to offer.

+I am using React and JavaScript for the front end, and C#, ASP.NET core for the backend.

 ## How to use

 This project only runs locally and requires some brief setup (see setup & installation below).
 Once set up. run back end `dotnet run` and then run the frontend `npm start`.